amarasovic/amarasovic.github.io/index.md

 I grew up in [Omiš, Croatia](https://youtu.be/Cnrjm-Le_vw).
 One would think I was always appreciative of mountains living in a place like that, but it took moving to Seattle to realize that free time is best spent outdoors.
 You can see some of my outings [here](https://www.anamarasovic.com/blog/).

-**I plan to hire 2 PhD students to work with me starting Fall 2023.
-Please check [Contact/FAQ](https://www.anamarasovic.com/contact/) before you reach out.**  I'm not hiring postdocs at the moment.

 ---